 The investigator will conduct a prompt, fair, and impartial investigation into the allegations including interviews with witnesses, gathering information, following up with the complainant and respondent as needed, and reviewing any other material to determine what is relevant to the allegations.
 The investigation phase of the Formal Conduct Process begins when the Director sends the Notice of Allegations and concludes when the parties receive the Final Investigative Report.
 The investigation phase will generally conclude within approximately 12 weeks from the date of the Notice of Allegations.
-Specific deadlines and dates calculated according to these procedures will be outlined in communications from the University.
+Specific deadlines and dates calculated according to these procedures will be outlined in communications from the university.

-Investigative Report
+Investigation Report

-Following conclusion of fact-gathering, the investigator will provide the parties with all information obtained as part of the investigation that is directly related to the allegations raised in the Formal Complaint.
-The parties will then have an opportunity to submit a written response.
+Within 21 days of the conclusion of fact-gathering, the investigator will provide the parties with all information obtained as part of the investigation that is directly related to the allegations raised in the Formal Complaint.

-After considering any timely responses from the parties, the investigator will draft a Final Investigative Report that indexes the relevant information gathered during the investigation.
+After considering any timely responses from the parties, the investigator will draft a Final Investigation Report that indexes the relevant information gathered during the investigation.